kyma-project/website/content/blog-posts/2019-05-15-release-notes-1.1/index.md

 The [Asset Store](/docs/1.1/components/asset-store) that ensures asset management in Kyma uses [Minio](https://min.io/) as a back-end solution.
 As stated in our documentation, we recommend that you use Minio in its Gateway mode for your production environment.
 This means you should use Minio as a gateway to Google Cloud Storage (GCS).

 In this release, we focused on preparing an easy switch from the standalone mode to the Gateway mode by:
-- Making sure your data is seamlessly recreated after the switch
+- Making sure your data is seamlessly recreated after the switch.
-- Improving the stability of the Asset Store with Minio in the Gateway mode
+- Improving the stability of the Asset Store with Minio in the Gateway mode.
-- Providing clear documentation on how to [switch to GCS](/docs/1.1/components/asset-store/#tutorials-set-minio-to-the-google-cloud-storage-gateway-mode)
+- Providing clear documentation on how to [switch to GCS](/docs/1.1/components/asset-store/#tutorials-set-minio-to-the-google-cloud-storage-gateway-mode).
 - Integrating the Minio Gateway mode with our testing pipeline.
-This way, we can now test any new functionality against the Minio Gateway mode pointing to GCS
+This way, we can now test any new functionality against the Minio Gateway mode pointing to GCS.

 ## Documentation